starkgate/MassEffectTextureMapper/README.md

 **Usage**

-1. Input the list of the hashes you wish to port in the left pane.
-One hash per line. ie
+1. Input the list of the files you wish to port in the left pane.
+One file per line.
+File names can be whatever you like, as long as the hashes are present in them. ie

 0x12345678

-0x0ABCDEF1
+0x0ABCDEF1.dds

-0x23456780
+whatever\_0x23456780.bmp

 2. Select the options you need.
 Hover over each checkbox to view the functionnality they provide in a tooltip.